cjr35/tango/spec/file-types/tango.md

 The `state` and `rules` are required, but `visual` may be omitted.
 ### declaration
 The declaration of a .tango file can be thought of as the last checkpoint Tango encounters before defining a state.
 After checking the file name against the `states` list in the .tangoh file, Tango checks for the word `state` followed by a space and the file's name again.
-Finding `state` identifies the file as one which describes a state, and finding the file's name verifies that the following code defines the state
+Finding `state` identifies the file as one which describes a state, and finding the file's name verifies that the following code defines that state.
+###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3NzEzNzczNCwzNDI4MDU5MF19
+eyJoaXN0b3J5IjpbMTY3NTA3ODYzLDM0MjgwNTkwXX0=
 -->